kunte0/Prometheus-Grafana-Monitor-Setup/README.md

 ## Usage

 Go to grafana dashboard, login with `admin:admin` and change the password.
-Play around with it.
-Import some dashboards and panels Go to the [dashboard library](https://grafana.com/grafana/dashboards/), copy the id and import it.
-Setup alerts to telegram discord or slack.
+Play around with itand import some dashboards and panels.
+Go to the [dashboard library](https://grafana.com/grafana/dashboards/), copy the id and import it.
+Set up alerts to telegram, discord or slack.